 Our analysis of the sample shows a significant misalignment between the assessment process designed primarily for employment-related suitability and the unique requirements and responsibilities of kinship carers.
 The assessments often give limited attention to the applicants' roles as kinship carers and their relationships with the children they care for, focusing instead on employment-related factors.
 The assessors themselves acknowledge that the Blue Card system is not designed to assess kinship carers.
-This recognition highlights the need for a more tailored process for individuals seeking to provide kinship care that would better ensure the wellbeing and best interests of the children involved.
+This recognition highlights the need for a more tailored and comprehensive evaluation process for individuals seeking to provide kinship care.
+Such an approach would better ensure the wellbeing and best interests of the children involved in kinship care arrangements.